 Memoir

-At nineteen, Jennifer’s world broke in two.
-As illness collided with first love, she refused to be cast as “the cancer girl” and began rewriting herself.
-For decades, she rarely spoke of that winter—or the love that carried her through it.
-To tell this story, she must return to the girl she once tried to outrun, and reckon with the love that shaped everything that came after.
+At nineteen, my world broke in two.
+As illness collided with first love, I refused to be cast as “that cancer girl” and began rewriting myself.
+For decades, I rarely spoke of that winter—or the love that carried me through it.
+To tell this story, I return to the girl I once tried to outrun, and reckon with how that love shaped everything that came after.

 Picture Books

-She has several completed picture book manuscripts that emphasize heart, humor, and the sparkle in the small things.
-Drawing on her experiences as a mother of four, Jennifer crafts stories that celebrate everyday wonder, exploring family, nature, and the playful details of childhood.
+I have several completed picture book manuscripts that emphasize heart, humor, and the sparkle in the small things.
+Drawing on my experiences as a naturalist and a mother of four with a menagerie of pets underfoot, I craft stories that celebrate everyday wonder, exploring family, nature, and the playful details of childhood.

 FROM SURVIVORSHIP TO STUDENT VOICES